stellar-deprecated/docs/learn/integration-guides/exchange.md

 To learn how to create a cold wallet account, see [account management](./account-management.md).

 ### Hot wallet
 A hot wallet contains a more limited amount of funds than a cold wallet.
 A hot wallet is a Stellar account used on a machine that is connected to the Internet.
 It handles the day-to-day sending and receiving of lumens.
-The limited amount of funds in a hot wallet restrict the amount lost in the event of a security breach.
+The limited amount of funds in a hot wallet restricts loss in the event of a security breach.

 To learn how to create a hot wallet account, see [account management](./account-management.md).